Tessa’s Recipe Rundown

 How to Get the Perfect Consistency for Cookie Icing

-You can always practice icing on a piece of parchment paper to test the consistency and to practice your decorating.
-You can even scrape the designs back into your bowl to avoid waste.
+Use a piece of parchment paper to test the consistency of the icing and to practice your decorating.
+Scrape the designs back into your bowl to avoid waste.

-Either squeeze bottles or pastry bags fitted with small plain tips.
-That’s all you really need!
-I personally prefer squeeze bottles as I find they’re easier to hold and handle, and you could even get the kids involved with those!
+1. Use small squeeze bottles or pastry bags fitted with small plain tips.
+I prefer squeeze bottles – I find they’re easier to hold and handle, and they make less of a mess (especially if you’re getting the kids involved!)

 Can Cookie Icing be Made Ahead of Time?